Philly health official forced to resign over MOVE cremations

 The decision was his alone, and other top city officials were not consulted, he said.

 After recent reports that local institutions had remains of MOVE bombing victims, Farley said he reconsidered his actions and notified higher-ups.
+Kenney said Farley told him about what occurred late Tuesday, took responsibility and resigned.

 “I profoundly regret making this decision without consulting the family members of the victims and I extend my deepest apologies for the pain this will cause them,” Farley wrote.